holoviz/panel/examples/reference/custom_components/ReactiveESM.md

 - **`state`**: Manages state similar to React's [`useState`](https://www.w3schools.com/react/react_usestate.asp) hook.

-Any HTML element returned from the `render` function will be appended to the parent HTML element (`el`) of the component.
+Any HTML element returned from the `render` function will be appended to the HTML element (`el`) of the component.

+The `render` function will be rerun when any child on the `children` object changes.

 #### Other Lifecycle Methods